 - Allow the person to choose what they would like to eat, but limit the number of options to choose from.
 Try to offer appealing foods that vary in taste, texture and color.

 - Serve small portions or several small meals throughout the day.
 Large portions can be overwhelming for dementia patients.

 - Choose dishes and eating utensils that promote independence.
-If the person has trouble using utensils, use a bowl instead of a plate, or offer utensils with thicker, easier to grasp handles.
-Difficulty using utensils can also be addressed by serving finger foods like small sandwiches, chicken fingers, and fruit pieces.
+If the person has trouble using utensils, use a bowl instead of a plate or offer utensils with thicker, easier to grasp handles.
+Difficulty using utensils can also be addressed by serving finger foods, such as small sandwiches, chicken fingers and fruit pieces.

 Sundowning and Sleep Problems

 Many people with Alzheimer’s become restless, agitated, and irritable in the late afternoons and evenings.
 This is referred to as sundowning, sundowners or sundown syndrome.
 Explore these suggestions for managing the mood and behavior changes and poor sleep that occur due to sundowning.

 - Encourage exercise and more physically demanding activities earlier in the day, as it tends to improve sleep quality.
 For example, move stimulating or stressful activities like bathing to the morning.

 - Limit naps later in the day, but make sure the person gets adequate rest.
 Fatigue can increase the likelihood of late-afternoon restlessness and exacerbate sundowning.

 - Set a quiet, peaceful tone in the evening by limiting family activities and other distractions.
 Eliminate loud noises, play soothing music, and minimize television watching, as it can be stimulating.